querkmachine/FSFrontEndDocs/tools/submodules.md

 Rarely you may need to remove a submodule, such as if it's been misconfigured or you're attempting a clean install in order to resolve a problem.
 Removing a submodule is relatively labour intensive, compared to creating one, so get your command line hats on.

-In all of the below, replace "path/to/submodule" to match the path defined when the submodule was added.
+In all of the below, replace `path/to/submodule` to match the path defined when the submodule was added.
+If you're not sure what this is, look in the `.gitmodules` file.

+### Step 1
+Before starting, make sure that you have no staged, uncommitted changes, and that your repo version is aligned with any remote versions.
+This will help avoid merging issues later on.

+Firstly, navigate to the root of the project (where the `.git` directory is, but not the directory itself) and open the `.gitmodules` file in a text editor.

-1. Open the `.gitmodules` file in a text editor and delete the section for the submodule.
+Find the section relevant to the submodule.
 This will start with `[submodule "path/to/submodule"]`, and includes any indented lines under this heading.
+Delete the entire section and save the file.

-2. Stage the change. {% highlight shell %}git add .gitmodules{% endhighlight %}
+Stage the change. {% highlight shell %}git add .gitmodules{% endhighlight %}

+### Step 2
-3. Open the file located at `.git/config` and delete the section for the submodule.
-This is formatted the same way as in the `.gitmodules` file.
+Open the file located at `.git/config` in a text editor and delete the section for the submodule.
+This will be formatted in the same way as the section in the `.gitmodules` file.

+### Step 3
-4. Unstage the submodule directory from Git. {% highlight shell %}git rm --cached path/to/submodule{% endhighlight %}
+Remove the submodule directory from Git. {% highlight shell %}git rm --cached path/to/submodule{% endhighlight %}

+### Step 4
-5. Delete the submodule configuration. {% highlight shell %}rm -rf .git/modules/path/to/submodule{% endhighlight %}
+Delete the submodule configuration. {% highlight shell %}rm -rf .git/modules/path/to/submodule{% endhighlight %}

-6. Commit your changes.
+Add and commit all of the changes made so far.

+### Step 5
-7. Finally, delete the submodule directory. {% highlight shell %}rm -rf path/to/submodule{% endhighlight %}
+Finally, delete the submodule directory. {% highlight shell %}rm -rf path/to/submodule{% endhighlight %}